Friday, August 29, 2025

 Investigators quickly uncovered his schemes and Henyard confessed.

 On September 23, 2008, more than fifteen years after having been convicted of two counts of first degree murder, as well as kidnapping and rape, Henyard stumbled into the death chamber at Raiford.
 According to police reports, he had never shown a bit of remorse.
-Clinical-like, prison officials stuck his arm with a needle and he quickly drifted off to sleep.
+Clinical-like, prison officials stuck his arm with a needle and he quickly drifted off to an eternal sleep.

 A Christian, Dorothy Lewis said she had forgiven Henyard and did not attend his execution.